-- In 1998, the UN Security Council imposed sanctions prohibiting the import of rough diamonds from Angola that were not controlled through an official Certificate of Origin.
-Canada played a key role, as chair of the Angola Sanctions Committee.
-These measures laid the foundation for the adoption of sanctions on other countries.
+- In 1998, the UN Security Council imposed sanctions prohibiting the import of rough diamonds from Angola that did not have a Certificate of Origin.
+Canada played a key role as chair of the Angola Sanctions Committee.
+These measures laid the foundation for sanctions on other countries.

 - Date Modified: